EvanFarris/TeggleBot/README.md

 I believe there is a different connotation with a notification coming from Discord and one coming from Twitch.
 Just like how the content difference between an email and a text exists, despite both being instant, text-based, messaging systems.
 Since Discord is a social platform, notifications are usually welcomed, as they either involve you, or are relevant to your interests.
 Twitch's system of follow notifications is all or nothing.
 So you can't limit the number of notifications you get, without unfollowing the streamers.
 ```
 Why didn't I just search for another person's bot to use?
--I wanted to learn how to make a Discord bot.
+- I wanted to learn how to make a Discord bot.
--I felt that other implementations of stream notifications were barebones.
+- I felt that other implementations of stream notifications were barebones.
--I didn't want all the extra features that I would never use or would have to pay for.
+- I didn't want all the extra features that I would never use or would have to pay for.

 ## Requirements to host this bot
 This project is run on Ubuntu 22.04, with Node.js.